arnavkamdar/cse15l-lab-reports/cs-lab-report-1.md

 `ssh cs15lwi23adi@ieng6.ucsd.edu`
 * Once you type this in and press enter, the following prompt should show up.
 `Password:`
 * Type in your password (the characters will not show up on the command) and press enter when you are complete.
 This should remotely connect you to your account.
+If you see a message such as `Are you sure you want to continue connecting (yes/no/]fingerprint])?`, type in `yes` and proceed.
 * Your terminal should look like this:
 ![Image](https://media.discordapp.net/attachments/794151037766336524/1063638163907690657/image.png?width=1440&height=460)